BlueBrain/atlas-annotation/README.md

 * [Funding & Acknowledgment](#funding--acknowledgment)

 ## Installation
-Note that due to some of our dependencies we're curently limited to python version `3.7`.
+Note that due to some of our dependencies we're currently limited to python version `3.7`.
 Please make sure you set up a virtual environment with that version before trying to install this library.